How to Qualify for EI Benefits During Retirement in Canada

 How CPP, QPP, and Other Pensions Affect EI Eligibility

-Old Age Security (OAS), on the other hand, does not affect your eligibility for EI since it is not considered employment income.
+In contrast, Old Age Security (OAS) does not affect your EI benefits, as it is not considered employment income.

 Maximum Duration of EI Benefits for Retired Workers

-If you do qualify for regular EI benefits as a retiree, the maximum length of time you can receive payments ranges from 14-45 weeks.
-The duration depends on:
+If you do qualify for regular EI benefits as a retiree, the maximum length of time you can receive payments ranges from 14 to 45 weeks.
+The exact duration is not a fixed number; it depends on two key factors working in combination:

 • The number of insurable hours you accumulated in the qualifying period (the 52 weeks or period since your last EI claim)